chrender/fizmo/README-0.7.txt

    these are written to the screen, making it easier to get a picture of the saved situation.

- - The default language setting is now no longer determined from the current locale setting but instead always set to en_US.
+ - The default language setting is now no longer derived from the current locale setting but instead always set to en_US.

- - In case you're playing in a game for which there's no locale available (currently everything non-english and non-german), it might make sense to disable hyphenation: [...]
+ - In case you're playing in a game for which there's no locale available (currently everything non-english and non-german), it might make sense to disable hyphenation using either "disable-hyphenation" in the config file or using the "-dh" or "--disable-hyphenation" switch when starting fizmo-ncursesw